8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/20220701/content.md

 The extended market fund is down more than 30 percent from its 52 week high, so, not putting any money toward that at the moment.
 Instead, I put as much as I could toward the multi-factor fund and the remaining to the total market fund.
 Due to rebalancing the 401k, small-cap equities represents the highest proportion of the portfolio, even with a decline of over 30 percent in the extended market fund.

 This is one of those double paycheck moments.
 I was paid on the 16th and again on the 1st.
-That means debt is slightly higher than it would have been otherwise; the surgery expenses have also contributed to this increase in debt still being in the list above.
+I did go ahead and pay my credit cards from the major hospital bills, which is why debt is at 0 instead of being over the maximum.
+It also brings my cash down to a more reasonable level.

 ## Adjusting tolerances